Context

 We also contributed to the animation for these educational videos.
 The goal was to address common misconceptions by accurately showing what happens after the procedure, such as changes related to ejaculation and sperm movement.

 We created smaller studies focused on movement, timing, and alignment between animation, narration, and captions.
-We explored examples such as static versus actively moving sperm, fluid movement speed through the ducts, and how visual content aligned with script.

 VISION CORRECTION RESEARCH